FireSmasher777/nested-loops-practice/ReadME.md

  While loops were nested to figure out the numerical value of three varaibles being a, b, and c.

 ## There is an input section that figures what number has a positive/negative value.
+In a opposite manner. (ex: user inputs 1 --> output: -1)